proplot-dev/proplot/docs/configuration.rst

 .. rubric:: Meta-settings

-Other `~proplot.config.rc` settings may be more accurately described as "meta-settings", as they change several matplotlib and ProPlot settings at once.
-For example:
+Other ProPlot settings may be more accurately described as "meta-settings", as they change several matplotlib and ProPlot settings at once (note that settings are only synced when they are changed on the `~proplot.config.rc` object rather than the `~proplot.config.rc_proplot` and `~proplot.config.rc_matplotlib` dictionaries).
+Here's a broad overview of the "meta-settings":

 * Setting :rcraw:`font.small` (or, equivalently, :rcraw:`fontsmall`) changes
   the :rcraw:`tick.labelsize`, :rcraw:`grid.labelsize`,